 Capitalism is never as strong, entrenched or as invulnerable as its advocates and apologists would like us all to believe, for the simple reason that it is built on the labour of the workers that produce the wealth on which the capitalist parasites feed.
 Money doesn’t exist.
 It is just a legally enforceable right to the fruits of other people’s labour.
 And just as stock markets crash when the perception of enforcing that right wavers, so capitalism can be brought down if the workers realise it is they, and not the thieves in suits who steal their labour, that produce the wealth of the world.
 The coronavirus, therefore, has huge revolutionary potential, which is why the governments of the world are taking such drastic measures to contain it.

 We are not — as the leaders of the capitalist governments are telling us in a sad rehash of the lie they asked us to swallow after the financial crisis — ‘all in this together’.
 But if, on the back of the temporary halt to commerce necessitated by the spread of coronavirus, we call a general strike in the UK, we will give ourselves the leverage to ensure that the austerity cuts forced upon us after the financial crisis are not compounded by the inequality produced and reproduced by that pandemic called capitalism.
-For bad as it is, the coronavirus is just the symptom of our time.
+For however bad it turns out to be, the coronavirus is just the symptom of our time.
 Capitalism is the disease we must defeat.

 Architects for Social Housing